Exemplary programmable second-generation calculators

 Olivetti Programma 101

-In the same year the Olivetti Programma 101 came onto the market.
+The Olivetty Programma 101 was introduced onto the market in 1966, the same year as the DIEHL Combitron above.
 For the first time in EDP history, engineering offices were able to buy a "small" calculator on which you could quickly save own programs on magnetic cards.
-This machine with many mechanical parts, became a big seller.
-However, the device was very expensive, but the price of 14800 DM + fees (ca. 8000 Euro) paid for itself in saved manual calculating time.
+This machine was equipped with many mechanical parts and became a big seller.
+The device was very expensive, but the price of 14800 DM + fees (ca. 8000 Euro) paid for itself in saved manual calculating time.

 The WANG 320 is an outstanding machine in the collection.
 It was built in 1967 and is extremely rare nowadays.
 The system can be programmed using punched cards and features multiple keyboards, a sensational feature in its time.